National Cancer Awareness Day 2022: All About Cancer From Causes to Prevention

 Telemedicine - Video conferencing-based consulting

 Cancer often spreads through the vessels and channels of the body.
 In the case of certain cancers like soft tissue sarcomas, they spread through the blood vessels.
 The lymph nodes are also a medium of spreading for certain cancer types such as breast cancer.
 Cancer can also spread to areas contingent to the organ or tissue of origin.
+To know more, visit the best cancer specialist hospital in Kharadi, Pune.

 There are more than 100 types of cancer.
 The most common types of cancer are cancers of the brain, vocal cord cancer or lung cancer due to smoking, and liver or stomach cancer.
 Women also commonly suffer from breast or cervix cancer.

 Old people are more susceptible to cancer for the simple reason that a lifetime of accumulated unhealthy lifestyle choices (tobacco, cigarettes, excessive alcohol) finally starts presenting in the form of cancer.
 There are certain people for whom there may be genetic susceptibility and cancer does not always wait until old age to develop.
+Get the finest treatment at the cancer specialist hospital in Kharadi, Pune.

 Cancers, if detected in the early stage are usually curable.
 However certain types like leukemia and other cancers have a lower curability rate.
 Also, certain brain tumours have a high growth rate which means the diagnosis usually comes too late for the patient to launch an effective treatment for the disease.